 - Number of generations

 - Retry configuration

 It will not inherit any backup targets, so you can use a real working policy as a template or an empty one.

 For Script definitions:

 If backup scripts are defined for the template policy, the new one will keep that definition but will not initially have any actual scripts.
 You are responsible to create those scripts.
-Since the CPM server is accessible via SSH you can automate script creation.
+Since the N2WS server is accessible via SSH you can automate script creation.
 In any case, since scripts are required, the backups will have a failure status and will send alerts, so you will not forget about the need to create new scripts.

 For Windows instances with a backup agent configured:

 If that was the configuration of the original policy, the new instance (assuming it is a Windows instance) will also be assigned as the policy agent.
 However, since it does not have an authentication key, and since the agent needs to be installed and configured on the instance, the backups will have a failure status.
 Setting the new authentication key and installing the agent needs to be done manually.